ormikopo1988/GlobalAzure.NetAspire/docs/README.md

 The steps in this section demonstrate how to handle provisioning and deploying of a .NET Aspire app to Azure using `azd`:

-- Create a new .NET Aspire application using Visual Studio Preview.
+- Create a new .NET Aspire application using Visual Studio 2022 version 17.9 or higher.
 - Important: If you are on Windows, and your user has an extra whitespace character, use the following command through a PowerShell terminal before continuing.
 You can find more details in [this GitHub issue](https://github.com/Azure-Samples/azure-search-openai-demo/issues/502):